 - It’s really difficult to adjust this to fit securely by yourself — you’ll need an extra set of hands.

-This carrier looks more like tactical gear than baby gear, which is something many dads may like.
-There’s no danger of looking like you got stuck wearing your wife’s carrier with this unit.
+This rugged option looks more like tactical gear than baby gear, which is something dads may like.
+There’s no danger of looking like you got stuck wearing your wife’s shawl with this unit.

 The carrier has a front pocket that can store small items that your baby may want quickly, like a pacifier.